-Stuffed Cabbage Rolls with Tomato Sauce, also known as halupki, is a family favorite for both my husband and I. Both of our grandmothers made them regularly, and I’ve come up with my own version that is a perfect combination of our two families’ recipes, only made without grain.
+Stuffed Cabbage Rolls with Tomato Sauce, also known as halupki, is a family favorite for both my husband and I. Both of our grandmothers made them regularly, and I’ve come up with my own Low-Carb Stuffed Cabbage Rolls with Tomato Sauce that is a perfect combination of our two families’ recipes, only made without grain and low in carbs!

 The key to making this family favorite, comfort food Paleo, Grain-Free & Low-Carb Friendly is switching from regular rice to cauliflower rice.
 And while it may not see like it, you won’t even be able to tell a difference!

 Serve with a heaping spoon full of Mashed Potatoes or Mashed Cauliflower for a complete meal.

 If you love these Low Carb Stuffed Cabbage Rolls, try these recipes next:

 Low Carb Stuffed Cabbage Rolls with Tomato Sauce

 - Slow Cooker/Crock Pot

 - Carefully remove core from head of cabbage and discard discolored outer leaves.

 - Fill a large-size pot about halfway with water and bring to a boil.
 Place the whole head of cabbage into the water (it should be submerged).